merlendo/easydbs/README.md

 ## Use the connection as a decorator
 You can use the connection object as a decorator.
-You'll have to pass a session parameter that will be automaticaly close after the end of the function.
+You'll have to pass a session parameter that will be automatically close after the end of the function.
 This will work with sync and async functions.

 ```python